 Support Race for Oceans Technology

 Are you a company, then you can support Race for Oceans Technology´s journey with a sponsorship here:

 We often hear about plastics and microplastics in nature.
 Plastic pellets are a part of this and are a big, global problem in our oceans.

-Plastic pellets are the raw material used to create any given plastic product and therefore come in all kinds of colors.
-In 2023, the European Commission estimated that in the EU alone there is an accidental waste of around 160.000 tonnes per year.
+Plastic pellets are the raw material used to create any given plastic product and therefore come in all sorts of colors.
+The European Commission estimated in 2023 that in the EU alone, there is an annual unintended spillage in nature of between 52.000 - 184.000 tonnes.

 The waste happens during transportation by land or water but also during the production of plastic pellets and other plastic products.
 They are produced in the size of 5 mm diameter and are therefore categorized as microplastics.